A festive journey back in time

 In our series #swisshistorypics, we take a look back in time with pictures of Christmas celebration from the last 80 years.

-Translated and adapted from the German by Laura Németh, swissinfo.ch
+Adapted from the German by Laura Németh, swissinfo.ch